 With regards to recognizing d) of Res.
 253 (WRC-23) and for reference, the frequency bands identified via Article 5 Radio Regulation footnote for IMT in the range 694/98 MHz – 2 700 MHz is listed in a table in Attachment 1 at the end of this contribution.

 Resolution 212 (Rev. WRC-19), which was revised from its WRC-15 version to incorporate the results of studies carried out in response to WRC-19 Agenda item 9.1.1, may provide some insight which may be useful in organizing studies in response to Resolution 253 (WRC-23).
+An important distinction between these two agenda items is that Agenda item 9.1.1 involved sharing and compatibility between two co-primary services, while WRC-27 Agenda item 1.13 must comply with further resolves 2 of Res.
+253 (WRC-23), as noted above.

-The noting further provisions of this Resolution recognized the challenge of co-coverage, co-frequency operation of independent satellite and terrestrial networks in IMT frequency bands in the scope of this Resolution, which both the invites administrations provisions and Annex to Resolution 212(Rev. WRC-19) address.
+The noting further provisions of Resolution 212 recognized the challenge of co-coverage, co-frequency operation of independent satellite and terrestrial networks in IMT frequency bands in the scope of this Resolution, which both the invites administrations provisions and Annex to Resolution 212(Rev. WRC-19) address.

 The invites administrations 3.a) provides guidance as to preferred direction of transmission, for an MSS allocation in a band co-allocated to the mobile service, to limit the impact of harmful interference to mobile stations.